 Posted by Willy Franzen on February 15, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’m in the doghouse.
 I’m the guy who forgot Valentine’s Day.
 Luckily, it’s not with my fiancée–I took good care of her yesterday.
 It’s with you.
 I didn’t give you a Valentine’s Day post after in past years telling you about jobs at places like eHarmony, Tiffany & Co., OpenTable, ProFlowers, Necco, Vosges, and even the American Heart Association.
 Flowers are the tried and true way of getting out of the doghouse, but a beautiful bouquet isn’t going to do it when that’s the status quo for Valentine’s Day.
 How about a flower arrangement every week?
 That might do it, and that’s exactly what New York, NY based H.BLOOM offers.
 They are a “flower service.”
 If you don’t know what that is, you can learn more here.
 Essentially it’s a subscription to flowers.
 Subscription based business models are all the rage these days, so it’s no surprise that someone is applying it to the floral industry.